yogeshwaranm-turing/amazon-agentic/envs/hr_experts/tools/interface_1/policy.md

 **Process:**

-1. Validate that employee exists and has "active" status using `discover_employee_entities`
+1. Validate that employee exists and has "active" status using `discover_user_employee_entities`
 2. Update employee record information using `manage_employee`
 3. Create an audit entry for employee update using `manage_audit_logs`